PhaserEditor2D/PhaserEditor/docs/assets-manager.rst

 Many of the items in the Assets window can be quickly previewed: audio entries, videos, images, textures and Canvas (visual editor) files.
 Just hover the mouse on top of the element and a quick popup will show you the preview.
 Or drag the item and drop it in the `Preview <./preview-window.html>`_ window.

-The icons and preview images of the assets are computed in a background process that is tiggered each time the assets change.
+The icons and preview images of the assets are computed in a background process that is triggered each time the assets change.
 Check the `Troubleshooting`_ section below, there is explained how to fix some glitches related to assets.

 Add objects to a Canvas scene
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~